Improving the Chamberlin Digital State Variable Filter

 which shows that we also have four zeros, in addition to the four poles shown above.
 These are all located at $z=-1$, which makes sense for a lowpass filter.
 Since only the two first poles are stable and we want a second-order filter, we will use two of these zeros in the final filter.

 From the digital transfer function, we can get the filter power spectrum,

-This filter has a cutoff frequency of $\tan^{2N}(\omega/2) = 1$, and so should be equivalent to the digital state variable lowpass with $K=1$ and $Q = \sqrt{2}$.
+The cutoff frequency of this filter satisfies $\tan^{2N}(\omega/2) = 1$, and so should be equivalent to the digital state variable lowpass with $K=1$ and $Q = \sqrt{2}$.
 Replacing these parameters in Eq.~\ref{eq:svar_fix_lp} demonstrates that this is indeed the case.
 In fact, we can now also see that if we make the replacement $s = \frac {z - 1} {z + 1}$ in Eq.~\ref{eq:svar_an}, we will arrive at a similar result to Eq.~\ref{eq:svar_hp_fix}.
-Another way to look at this is to say that what we have done is also equivalent to applying the bilinear transform to the analogue integrator transfer function $s^{-1}$.
-Therefore we have indirectly derived three bilinear transformation digital filters, one for each of the three analogue state variable responses.
+Another way to look at this is to say that it is also equivalent to applying the bilinear transform to the analog integrator transfer function $s^{-1}$.
+Therefore we have indirectly derived three bilinear transformation digital filters, one for each of the three analog state variable responses.
 As we noted earlier, we could of course use them to implement three separate filters using a digital biquadratic structure, but that is not our objective.